 Clearly state specific requirements and if something is just a preference, indicate so.
 By asking that candidates only apply if they meet your requirements, you’ll deter unqualified applicants and create a better-qualified pool of candidates to choose from.

 Understanding what you like about these nurses will help you recognize great candidates.
 Then, add these qualities to your description.

 Other tips to keep in mind:

-In closing if you’re needing to find nurses in Canada, you can use the process outlined above for the major jurisdictions.
-Also, keep in mind the tips and best practices for creating nursing job postings so you only get qualified candidates.
+If you need to find nurses in Canada, you can use the process outlined above for the major jurisdictions.
+Keep in mind the tips and best practices for creating nursing job postings so you only get qualified candidates.

 If you haven’t already, create an employer profile and start listing jobs today.
 Your jobs are shared on your Facebook page, in our networking community and sent to our email list of job alerts.